mhinojosa24/Mate2Sk8/README.md

 - Every user can enable their location
 - Users can save their favorate Mate2Sk8
 - Users are able to see active users
+- Users are able to chat with eachother

 ## ToDo(S)
 - [x] Firebase and cocoa pods are installed